Things to note before completing the online form:

 If you notice a spelling error in a box after you receive your reference number, don't despair.
 The Marriage Bureau clerks can correct any information before you sign your license.

-The Pre-Application is saved in our system for 60 days.
+The Pre-Application is saved in our system for sixty (60) days from the date of submission.

 NOTE: Enter the groom's information under the PARTY 1 section of the form.